vaibhavu-optimus/spring-petclinic-rest-angular-containers/ACA.md

 2. **Docker**: Ensure you have Docker installed.
 You can download it from [here](https://docs.docker.com/get-docker/).
 3. **Paketo `pack` binary**: Ensure you have the Paketo `pack` binary installed.
 You can download it from [here](https://buildpacks.io/docs/tools/pack/).

-## Step 1: Build the Angular Front-end Docker image
+## Step 1: Build the Angular Front-end Docker Image

 1. Navigate to the Angular project directory:
     ```bash